-Starvation Mode… more accurately referred to as Metabolic Adaptation is an often misunderstood concept.
+Starvation Mode… more accurately referred to as Metabolic Adaptation is an often misunderstood concept with arguments being made whether it even exists.
 This series will flesh this concept out in depth.
 Here is part 1.

 There is irrefutable evidence that in a caloric deficit the body loses weight.